dcgym/iroko/README.md

 A concrete description is available in our [short paper](https://arxiv.org/abs/1812.09975).
 The more elaborate motivation behind this project is explained in [this](https://open.library.ubc.ca/cIRcle/collections/ubctheses/24/items/1.0378362) master's thesis.

 # Requirements
 The data center emulator makes heavy uses of Linux tooling and its networking features.
-It operates most reliably on a recent Linux kernel (`4.15+`).
+It operates most reliably on a recent Linux kernel (`4.15+`) and is written in Python 3.6+.
 The supported platform is Ubuntu (at least `16.04` is required).
 Using the emulator requires full sudo access.

 # Package Dependencies
 - `GCC` or `Clang` and the `build-essentials` are required.